Xibo for Windows Installation

-- Connect - Connect your client to the CMS.
+- Connect - Connect your Player to the CMS.

-Xibo is a low resource signage solution, however with the advance of technology it has been necessary to set out some minimum requirements.
+Xibo does not require many resources to run, however with the advance of technology it has been necessary to set out some minimum requirements.
 The installation process will check these for you, but they are listed below for convenience:

 - A network connection to the CMS (possibly over the Internet)